Please check this page regularly prior to commencing School in September. This page will be updated regularly as information is made available

 d) Evidence that the student has considered the personal medical risks associate with the elective including requirements for immunization and health insurance.
 There have been significant changes to the AMS Supplemental Health Insurance Policy that students should be aware of.

-STEP 3 – OBTAIN APPROVAL FROM UNDERGRADUATE MEDICAL EDUCATION OFFICE (UGME) AND OFFICE OF GLOBAL HEALTH.
+STEP 3 – OBTAIN APPROVAL FROM UNDERGRADUATE MEDICAL EDUCATION OFFICE (UGME)

 Once all required documentation has been received and reviewed by the appropriate signing authorities, approval notification will be sent via email to the student.